ethereum/ERCs/ERCS/erc-eip_712_extensions.md

 Smart contract accounts may be "owned" by cryptographic keys whose signatures are used to authorize the use of the account.
 There is not necessarily a one-to-one mapping between keys and accounts, because a single key may control multiple accounts, so care must be taken to prevent replay attacks across them.
 This is done by binding a signature to a particular account.

 EIP-712 introduced a scheme where signatures can be bound to a verifying domain, which corresponds to the protocol contract that will authenticate a signature.
 Reusing this mechanism to additionally bind a signature to the domain of the smart contract account runs into a large amount of complexity and attack surface (see [ERC-7739]), as well as yet unresolved issues with account composability (SCAs that control other SCAs).
-This EIP introduces *signing domains* in addition to verifying domains to natively enable wallets to generate smart contract account signatures with replay protection.
+This ERC introduces *signing domains* in addition to verifying domains to natively enable wallets to generate smart contract account signatures with replay protection.

 [ERC-7739]: ./erc-7739.md